ncatlab/nlab-content/pages/1788.md

 #### Field variations

-Given a [[field bundle]] as above, we know what type of quantities the corresponding fields assign to a given spacetime point.
+Given a [[field bundle]] as in def. \ref{Fields} above, then we know what type of quantities the corresponding fields assign to a given spacetime point ([[event]]).
 Among all consistent such field configurations, some are to qualify as those that "may occur in reality" if we think of the field theory as a means to describe parts of the [[observable universe]].
-Moreover, if the reality to be described does not exhibit "action at a distance" then admissibility of its field configurations should be determined over arbitrary small spacetime regions,in fact over the [[infinitesimal neighbourhood]] of any point.
-This means equivalently that the realized field configurations should be those that satisfy a specific _[[differential equation]]_, hence an [[equation]] between the value of its [[derivatives]] at any spacetime point.
+Moreover, if the reality to be described does not exhibit "action at a distance" then admissibility of its field configurations should be determined over arbitrary small spacetime regions, in fact over the [[infinitesimal neighbourhood]] of any spacetime point.
+This means equivalently that the realized field configurations should be those that satisfy a given _[[differential equation]]_, hence an [[equation]] between the value of the [[derivatives]] of the field configuration at any spacetime point.

 In order to formalize this, it is useful to first collect all the possible derivatives that a field may have at any given point into one big space of "field derivatives at spacetime points".
 This collection is called the _[[jet bundle]]_ of the [[field bundle]], given as def. \ref{JetBundleOfTrivialVectorBundleOverMinkowskiSpacetime} below.

 Moving around in this space means to change the possible value of fields and their derivatives, hence to _vary_ the fields.
-Accordingly _[[variational calculus]]_ is just [[differential calculus]] on a [[jet bundle]], this we consider in def. \ref{VariationalBicomplexOnSecondOrderJetBundleOverTrivialVectorBundleOverMinkowskiSpacetime} below.
+Accordingly _[[variational calculus]]_ of fields is just [[differential calculus]] on the [[jet bundle]] of the [[field bundle]], this we consider in def. \ref{VariationalBicomplexOnSecondOrderJetBundleOverTrivialVectorBundleOverMinkowskiSpacetime} below.

 +-- {: .num_defn #JetBundleOfTrivialVectorBundleOverMinkowskiSpacetime}